Dante's Inferno: An Animated Epic: Plot

 In the sixth circle, heretics do forever burn in fire and are tortured.
-Dante meets and kills his rival Farinata.
-Entering the Forest of Suicides, Dante hears a familiar cry and finds his mother growing from the sapling of a tree.
+Dante meets and kills his rival Farinata and overcomes the Minotaur.

+Upon entering Violence and given passage through the Phlegethon by Nessus, Dante descends into the Forest of Suicides upon hearing a familiar cry, soon finding his mother growing from the sapling of a tree.
 Believing that she had died of a fever, Dante is overwhelmed with sorrow; he uses his cross to free her soul.
+Afterwards, he has to fight his brother-in-law, Francesco, who has been sent to hell for his participation in the Crusades.

-In the realm of Fraud, Virgil parts ways with Dante and Dante begins to reflect upon his own sins.
+In the realm of Fraud, Dante begins to reflect upon his own sins and realizes that he inadvertently caused the death of all his loved ones by angering the husband of the women he slept with during the Crusades.
 Beatrice weds Lucifer and becomes a demon.
-Beatrice attacks Dante, forcing him to look into the ninth circle of Treachery, where he sees his greatest sin: allowing her brother to take the blame for his slaughter of the heretic prisoners.
+She attacks Dante, forcing him to look into the ninth circle of Treachery, where he sees his greatest sin: allowing her brother to take the blame for his slaughter of the heretic prisoners.
 Overwhelmed with grief, he gives Beatrice her cross and pleads with her to accept the love of God.
 She forgives him and promises that they will be together soon, but in order to escape Hell, he will need to face Lucifer alone.
+Before doing so, he parts ways with Virgil.

 Dante realizes that he cannot stop Lucifer on his own; he begs for divine forgiveness.
 An explosive beam of light emanates from Dante, and Lucifer is frozen solid.

-Dante dives into the chasm that leads through the earth to Purgatory to be with Beatrice, now "neither completely living, nor completely dead".
+In the final scene, Dante dives into the chasm that leads through the earth to Purgatory to be with Beatrice, now "neither completely living, nor completely dead".
+He rips off his tapestry, which then disintegrates and transforms into the Hebrew serpent, slithering away, as Lucifer laughs, implying that he is biding his time for revenge.